PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 .. _multiple comparisons: http://en.wikipedia.org/wiki/Multiple_comparisons

-Despite these limitations a searchlight analysis can be a valuable exporative tool if use appropriately.
+Despite these limitations a searchlight analysis can be a valuable exporative tool if used appropriately.
 The capabilities of PyMVPA's searchlight implementation go beyond what we looked at in this tutorial.
 It is not only possible to run *spatial* searchlights, but multiple spaces can be considered simultaneously.
-We will get back to these more advanced topic later on.
+We will get back to these more advanced topics later on.